logamdo/MeetingApp/README.md

 Yang submitted response: Funan

 >> Step F. By following Step C and E, included one more participant and choice of location.

 1. Invite participant
 2. Submit response
 3. End meeting
 4. Randomly pick answer
 5. Exit

 Choose an option: 1

 Enter the name of the participant to invite: Ram

 Ram has been invited to the meeting.

+>>

 1. Invite participant
 2. Submit response
 3. End meeting
 4. Randomly pick answer
 5. Exit

 Choose an option: 2

 Enter your name (participant): Ram

 Enter your response: City Square

 Ram submitted response: City Square

 >> Step G. By following Step C and E, included one more participant and choice of location.

 1. Invite participant
 2. Submit response
 3. End meeting
 4. Randomly pick answer
 5. Exit

 Choose an option: 1

 Enter the name of the participant to invite: Tim

 Tim has been invited to the meeting.

+>>

 1. Invite participant
 2. Submit response